How to spend 3 days exploring Sydney’s most iconic precincts

 Afternoon

-It’s a short walk from Barangaroo to buzzy Darling Harbour, where some of Sydney’s top cultural attractions rub shoulders with an eclectic array of restaurants and cafes.
+It’s a short walk from Barangaroo to buzzy Darling Harbour, where some of Sydney’s top cultural attractions rub shoulders with an array of restaurants and cafes.
 Grab lunch from one of the popular open-air eateries that overlook the water at the Harbourside shopping centre.

 Evening